jbtanguy/IMG2TXT/README.md

 # IMG2TXT

-A short shell script to process OCR for XVIIth century french textual data using kraken.
+A short shell script and Python wrapper to process OCR for XVIIth century french textual data using kraken and compare with Tesseract.

 ## Model
 We use the OCR model published by: Simon Gabay, Thibault Clérice, Christian Reul.
 OCR17: Ground Truth and Models for 17th c.
 French Prints (and hopefully more).
 2020. ⟨hal-02577236⟩